scolecite/mica-gd355/lectures/w2-basic-drawing.md

 fill(200, 100); // set fill to light grey with transparency. stroke(255, 0, 0, 80); // set stroke to red with transparency.
 ```
+*Exercise: Go back to one of the earlier sketches and play with color, transparency and strokeweight.*